 Our students are on a path toward college and career.
 We have high expectations for our students and offer a high level of support to help children reach their full potential.
 We individualize learning based on regular analysis of student progress throughout each school year, and our students are successful.
 Our success is evidenced by our academic results.

 We balance fundamental skills with critical thinking and problem solving.
 Our active approach ensures that students understand the realities that underlie mathematical concepts.
 Games and animations bring concepts to life, while challenge problems, regular practice, and review ensure mastery.
 We build from the concrete to the abstract as students move from basic skills toward algebra.
-Students learn by seeing mathematical concepts applied to the world around them.

 Our Science program uses hands-on experiments to support the systematic study of life, Earth, and the physical sciences.
 We nurture curiosity as students practice observation and analytical skills.
 Students learn how our understanding of the world is shaped by ongoing scientific and technological advances.
-Teachers provide regular opportunities for students to participate in experiments and projects that include opportunities to apply mathematics and technology through age appropriate activities.

 Organized physical education gets children exercising regularly.
 We teach students important concepts of teamwork and sportsmanship, as well as promoting general health and well-being.